rcslab/aurora-bench/README.md

 ./fig3.sh
 ```

-Figures will be outputed to the `graphs` directory found in the
+Figures will be outputted to the `graphs` directory found in the
 `artifact_evaluation` directory.

 As Aurora is not complete, crashes still can occur.
 If this happens, all that